 Are you replacing your old air conditioner?
 Installing air conditioning in your current home?
 Building a new home with air conditioning?
 There are several pitfalls you should know about that can reduce the efficiency of even the best units by half, resulting in warm, humid spots and in higher bills than necessary.

 The location of the air handler/fan unit is also very critical.
-If it is trying to make 55° air, but is in a 130° attic, then there will big reductions in the temperature that finally makes it into the house.
-Keep those air handlers out of attics and crawlspaces!
+If it is trying to make 55° air but is in a 130° attic, then there will be big reductions in the temperature that finally makes it into the house.
+Keep those air handlers out of attics and crawl spaces!

 Cold air is harder to push to the second floor than warm air is.
 This is why so many houses that heat properly have uncomfortable second floors in the summer.
-There are a couple of low cost duct modifications that you may be able make to be sure that the right amount of air is making it upstairs.
+There are a couple of low-cost duct modifications that you may be able to make to be sure that the right amount of air is making it upstairs.

 Remember that the only way to get a “right sized” air conditioner is to have your installer complete a heat loss calculation on your home.
 In addition, an air infiltration measurement as we will make during a Home Energy Audit will allow him to avoid using the default rates, and therefore perhaps offer you a smaller unit.

 You can see how important it is to consider all aspects of your air conditioner installations.
 If you are installing new systems or replacing existing units, call us for details on these low-cost, no-cost considerations.